[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 Softshell “Raptor Hoodie” in NeoShell from Triple Aught Design

-BonneGueule Bomber Jacket in Polartec Power Stretch Pro
+BonneGueule Bomber in Polartec Power Stretch Pro

 • our adventures in Ulan Bator, where I could have a relatively urban look;

-• in every moment on the motorbike, protecting myself from the cold, the wind, but also from the sand and the sun;
+• in every moment on the motorbike protecting myself from the cold, the wind, but also from the sand and the sun;

 • on my coldest nights (I carried it in my sleeping bag);